imani-prog/DorcaHospitalManagementSystem/README.md

 MySQL: The database system used to store hospital data.

 Swing: For building the graphical user interface (GUI).
+Other features to be included as time progress.

 Installation
 Clone the repository: